Dragonborn (song)

-"Dragonborn" is the theme song for the soundtrack of the 2011 role-playing video game The Elder Scrolls V: Skyrim from Bethesda Softworks, composed by the American composer Jeremy Soule.
+"Dragonborn" is the theme song of the 2011 role-playing video game The Elder Scrolls V: Skyrim from Bethesda Softworks, composed by the American composer Jeremy Soule.
 The composition is Nordic-influenced classical in style and features a chorus singing lyrics in a fictional language, Dragon-tongue, that was created by Emil Pagliarulo for the game.
 The composition borrows heavily from "Nerevar Rising", the theme from The Elder Scrolls III: Morrowind, as well as elements from music in The Elder Scrolls IV: Oblivion, both of which were also composed by Soule.
 "Dragonborn" was lauded by critics and audiences alike.
 It is featured in orchestral performances and spawned numerous covers, many of which combine the song with an in-game, English-language composition "The Dragonborn Comes".
 One such cover, by Lindsey Stirling and Peter Hollens, holds the Guinness World Record for most viewed cover version of a video game soundtrack.

 Recording and composition

 The director of Skyrim, Todd Howard, envisaged the game's theme song to be performed by a choir of chanting "barbarians".
 Emil Pagliarulo, the game writer, invented a fictional dragon language, Dragon-tongue, for the choir to sing in unison.
 Pagliarulo, as requested by Howard, designed the language in such a way that the lyrics rhyme will not only rhyme in Dragon-tongue but also when translated into English.
 The lyrics praise the Dragonborn (the customizable player character), who is prophesied to save Tamriel from the dragons using the dragons' own shouts.
 The song also recounts the return of the great dragon Alduin and the climactic final battle which banishes him forever.
 Thirty singers composed the choir.
 Multiple recordings of the choir were layered over each other to achieve the sonic impression of over one hundred voices.
 Soule incorporated motifs from some of his compositions for previous Elder Scrolls on "Dragonborn".
 The song heavily borrows from "Nerevar Rising", the theme for Morrowind, to the extent where portions of "Dragonborn" are essentially an orchestral and choral arrangement of "Nerevar Rising" rather than merely a variation on it, as well as borrowing elements from music in Oblivion.
 The opening combines rhythm from taiko drums with a string section and male choral chants.
 Horns then join and the choir assists in driving the melody.
 The harmonies from brass and strings give the melody a darker tone prior to a trumpet fanfare.
 At 2:09, the main melody is reprised, setting up for the Dragonborn melody.